WP Theater

 WP Theater (formerly known as Women's Project Theater) is a not-for-profit Off-Broadway theater based in New York City.
-It is the nation’s oldest and largest theater company dedicated to developing, producing and promoting the work of female-identified theater artists at every stage in their careers.
-Currently, Lisa McNulty serves as the Producing Artistic Director and Michael Sag serves as the Managing Director.
+It is the nation's oldest and largest theater company dedicated to developing, producing and promoting the work of Women+ theater artists of all kinds at every stage in their careers.
+Lisa McNulty serves as the Producing Artistic Director and Michael Sag serves as the Managing Director.

 Background

-WP Theater was founded in 1978 by Julia Miles to address the conspicuous underrepresentation of women artists working in the American theater.
-Miles was producing at The American Place Theatre, an Off-Broadway theater dedicated to producing new work by American writers.
-Miles began as Assistant Manager at The American Place Theatre in 1964 and advanced in the ranks to Associate Director.
-During this time, she noted the lack of plays written by women being produced by The American Place Theatre in comparison to those written by men.
-Under a grant from the Ford Foundation, Miles created The Women’s Project under the umbrella of The American Place Theatre to encourage the development of female playwrights and directors and to provide a forum for their work.
-For its first nine years, WP Theater staged its productions in the basement of The American Place Theatre.
-In 1987, the project left The American Place Theatre and became an independent organization, known today as WP Theater.
+WP Theater was founded in 1978 by Julia Miles to address the conspicuous under representation of women artists working in the American theater.
+Miles was producing at The American Place Theatre, an Off-Broadway theater dedicated to produce new work by American writers.
+Miles began as a Producer and Assistant Director at The American Place Theater in 1964 and advanced in the ranks to Associate Director.
+During this time, she noted the lack of plays written by women being produced by The American Place Theater in comparison to those written by men- at the time, only 6% of all work onstage was written by a woman.
+Under a grant from the Ford Foundation, Miles created The Women's Project under the umbrella of The American Place Theater to encourage the development of female playwrights and directors and to provide a forum for their work.
+For its first nine years, WP Theater staged its productions in the basement of The American Place Theater.
+In 1987, the project left The American Place Theater and became an independent organization, known today as WP Theater.
 In 1998, the project bought a church at 424 West 55th Street, also the site of Theater Four, which was named the Julia Miles Theater in 2004.

 WP Theater aims to empower artists who have historically been marginalized for their gender or gender expression to reach their full potential.
-The fundamental components of WP Theater are the Mainstage Season, the WP Lab and Pipeline Festival, and the annual Women of Achievement Awards gala.
+The fundamental components of WP Theater are the Main stage Season, the WP Lab and Pipeline Festival, The Space Program, the Pages to Stages Collaboration with viBe Theater Experience, and the annual Women of Achievement Awards gala.